fontys-intersect/HoneyShield/readme.md

 <img width="500" src="Assets/IpRep_settings.png">

 **Duration weights**
 By utilizing the duration levels, you have the capability to determine when a specific duration should be attributed a different level of seriousness.
-This can be accomplished by simply adjusting the scores (amount of seconds attacking) per level to align with your specific requirements.
+This can be accomplished by simply adjusting the scores (number of seconds attacking) per level to align with your specific requirements.

 <img width="500" src="Assets/Duration_settings.png">